gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

    > "one-time-use" throughout the document.
 The title uses "One-Time-Use"
    > while the body uses "one time use".

-    This is technically correct doc improvement.
+    This is a technically correct doc improvement.

 3. > issue (code-quality): Replace interpolated string formatting with f-string

     This is purely a style question.
-Both way is totally correct.
+Both ways are totally correct.

 ### CodeRabbit

-The Summary, Walkthrough, and Changes sections are pretty similar to the initial PR review.
+The "Summary", "Walkthrough", and "Changes" sections are pretty similar to the initial PR review.

-The Sequence diagram is changed to reflect the refactored code.
+The "Sequence diagram" is changed to reflect the refactored code.
 The actor names are a lot better now.
-But unfortunately there are incorrect actions on the
+But unfortunately, there are incorrect actions on the diagram:
-diagram:

 > Request allocation of OTU device

-The code is not built to react on the allocation requests, it is built on the inventory generation periodic that happen to be run both periodically and at certain events like VM boot.
-I'm pretty sure that this is a misunderstanding about the changes in the dev_spec.py that "discovering" available devices with OTU flag.
+The code is not built to react to the allocation requests, it is built on the inventory generation logic that happens to run both periodically and at certain events like VM boot.
+I'm pretty sure that this is a misunderstanding about the changes in the `dev_spec.py` that "discovering" available devices with OTU flag.

 There is one "Actionable" comment provided:

 1. > Improve Test Robustness by Verifying Server State

-This is basically the same mistake Sourcery have.
-They miss the fact that `_create_server` already does this assert.
+    This is the same mistake Sourcery made.
+They both miss the fact that `_create_server` already does this assert.

-There was additional "nitpick" comments provided:
+There were additional "nitpick" comments provided:

 1. > The enhanced_pci_device_with_spec_tags method should also include the new
    > one_time_use tag, otherwise the tag won't be transferred to the device
    > object.

-   This is completely wrong, the final version of the change intentionally removed the logic that adds OTU to the PCIDevice object as it implements all the logic based on the device_spec information.
+   This is completely wrong.
+The final version of the change intentionally removed the logic that adds the tag to the PCIDevice object as it implements all the logic based on the device_spec information instead.

 2. > Improvement to assertion logic enhances test flexibility.
    > ..., there's a potential issue when inv_assertions contains keys not
    > present in rp_inv[rc], which could raise a KeyError.

    The reasoning in the local context is valid.
-The new assert helper in the test would fail with a KeyError on non existing inventory fields.
-However as this is test code, in such case the test would fail and therefore the issue is caught.
-The both suggests to instead of raising a KeyError raise an AssertError via self.fail.
-I don't see the value in this due to the needed complexity increase.
+The new assert helper in the test would fail with a `KeyError` on nonexisting inventory fields.
+However, as this is test code, in such case the test would fail and therefore the issue is caught.
+The bot suggests that instead of raising a `KeyError` raise an `AssertError` via `self.fail()`.
+I don't see the value in this change due to the extra logic it requires.

 3. > The note correctly references the prerequisite configuration but uses both
    > "PCI-in-placement" and "pci-tracking-in-placement" which might be